tyler7kehoe/workout-partner-finder/README.md

 I was on the backend side of development.
 I developed and organized the API, as well as helped integrate GCP into our API.

+Most of my work is all in /backend/api/routers.py